Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Numerical methods

 To determine the diffusion constant independently of RP resonances, we simulate unitary evolution starting with a weakly polarized domain wall state (see Sec.~\ref{sec:small_k}).
 In order to probe the behavior in the thermodynamic limit, it is crucial that the numerical simulation only goes up to times, where the boundary has not yet meaningfully affected the dynamics.
 In diffusive systems, this time can be approximated by the expected spreading of the diffusive front $t \sim x_\mathrm{max}^2/D$.
 To reach big enough times, we use TEBD~\cite{vidalEfficientClassicalSimulation2003, vidalEfficientSimulationOnedimensional2004}.
 The diffusion constant is expressed from the transferred magnetization in state defined in Eq.~\eqref{eq:rho}.
 According to Eq.~\eqref{eq:delta_s}, this involves evaluating

 There are multiple ways to numerically calculate this, for example one can write either $\rho$ or $\sigma_z^j$ as a matrix product operator (MPO) and evolve them, or appropriately sample and evolve pure states.
 For small $\mu$, evolving $\rho$ turns out to have the slowest growth of Schmidt coefficients and is therefore the most efficient to simulate.
 This is compatible with previous findings in similar systems, for details see Ref.~\cite{ljubotinaSpinDiffusionInhomogeneous2017}.
-We used this method in the main part of the paper and additionally set the maximum bond dimension to $\chi = 256$, discarding other components.
+We used this method in the main part of the paper setting the maximum bond dimension to $\chi = 256$.
 Additionally, we checked the results indeed converged by considering different $\chi$ and estimated the error in the diffusion constant $D$ by fitting the prediction in Eq.~\eqref{eq:delta_s} to different time windows.